Outdoor skills Division

 Overview

 This hands-on field workshop is designed to help hunters locate and interpret turkey sign prior to the season and develop effective setup strategies.
-Participants will meet on public land and move through real habitat while learning how turkeys use terrain, feeding areas, and roost sites throughout the spring.
+Participants will meet on public land and move through real habitat while learning how wild turkeys use terrain, feeding areas, and roost sites, and how their behavior differs between spring and fall seasons.

 The focus of this course is practical application.
 By the end of the session, participants will be able to identify active turkey areas and develop a clear plan for approaching opening day with confidence.